 The Tools of Argument is a well-reviewed resource that will help you think about various aspects of preparing your arguments.

-This is another that both trial lawyers and those outside the legal profession will get value from.
-It's all about argument tools that prove successful across many disciplines.
+In the legal profession, especially trial advocacy, knowing how to construct and uphold an argument is key.
+However, the skills found in this book prove successful across many disciplines.
 Trachtman lays out and demystifies “thinking like a lawyer” to give readers the confidence to create their own strong arguments.

 "The author explains the difference between law and common sense, law and ethics, understanding of crime in legal terms and in layman words.
 The book closely examines the logical reasoning of the law professionals, demonstrating the "tricks" used in courtrooms." — Russky